 You must send these documents as attachments to your application form.
 Attachments can't be bigger than 2MB.
 The application form explains how to do this.

-There are templates you need to use on:
+There are templates you need to use on the Community Grants Hub website. www.communitygrants.gov.au

-- GrantConnectwww.grants.gov.au/

-- the Community Grants Hub website.

-www.communitygrants.gov.au/